webpack/webpack.js.org/content/configuration/passing-a-config.md

 ## Returning a Promise

-Webpack will run the function exported by the configuration file and wait for a Promise to be returned.
+webpack will run the function exported by the configuration file and wait for a Promise to be returned.
 Handy when you need to asyncronously load configuration variables.

 ```js
 const path = require('path');